jzabroski/Home/Books/ThinkAgain/README.md

 However, scientist mode is when we achieve mental agility.
 Only one trait predicted Presidential Greatness.
 Intellectual curiousity and openness.
 Interested in hearing new views, viewed

-Blackberry / Apple
+# Blackberry / Apple

+Don't de-celerate your thinking.
+Accelerate your re-thinking.
+Anecdote: The thinking that a glass surface phone was unacceptable had spread throughout the organization, even as the CEO realized he was wrong.

+> # My notes
-Alternative ways to present "why do people fail to innovate in ways that kill their core product":
+> Alternative ways to present "why do people fail to innovate in ways that kill their core product":
-1. Innovator's Dilemma
+> 1. Innovator's Dilemma
-2. Slingshot Syndrome
+> 2. Slingshot Syndrome

 # Rethinking Cycle